Driver Assistance & the Path of Most Resistance

 A dedicated highway lane for vehicles with “pilot-like” assistance capabilities

 One button or control interaction for On / Off, Disengagement / Engagement during a drive session.
 Do lane and speed controls really need to be separate?
+Should I chose my preferred distance from the vehicle in front of my (or) should the optimal safe distance be established by the vehicle?

 These opinions are mine alone and do not represent any OEM, Supplier or any other company in the Automotive or Mobility industries.
 Sources of valuable information on these topics that informed these ideas came from JD Power, IIHS, the University of Windsor, Human Systems Lab, Euro NCAP, Consumer Reports, NHTSA, Pew Research Center and recent survey’s on Reddit.